cockroachdb/docs/v20.2/admin-ui-transactions-page.md

 Retries | Cumulative number of [retries](transactions.html#transaction-retries) of this transaction within the last hour or specified [time interval](admin-ui-statements-page.html#time-interval).
 Execution Count | Cumulative number of executions of this transaction within the last hour or specified [time interval](#time-interval). <br><br>The bar indicates the ratio of runtime success (gray) to [retries](transactions.html#transaction-retries) (red) for the transaction.
 Rows Affected | Average number of rows returned while executing this transaction within the last hour or specified [time interval](#time-interval). <br><br>The gray bar indicates the mean number of rows returned.
 The blue bar indicates one standard deviation from the mean.
-Latency | Average service latency of SQL statements in this transaction within the last hour or specified [time interval](#time-interval).
-Service latency is the time taken to execute a query once it is received by the cluster.
-It does not include the time taken to send the query to the cluster or return the result to the client. <br><br>The gray bar indicates the mean latency.
+Latency | Average service latency of this transaction within the last hour or specified [time interval](#time-interval).
+This includes the total time the transaction remains open, which can exceed the latency of the SQL statements in the transaction.
+To view the SQL statement latency for this transaction, see the [**Transaction Details**](#transaction-details-page) page. <br><br>The gray bar indicates the mean latency.
 The blue bar indicates one standard deviation from the mean.

 {{site.data.alerts.callout_info}}
 Significant transactions on your database are likely to have a high execution count or number of rows affected.